Crusades: Aftermath

 The fall of the Frankish East caused dismay rather than shock in the West and Western Christians mostly blamed the Franks' alleged immorality.
 Pope Nicholas IV appealed to Edward I of England to lead a new crusade and imposed a tax to fund it, but the Gascon War with Philip IV of France ended English plans in 1294.
 Schemes to recover the Holy Land inspired treatises: Fidentius of Padua and Charles II of Naples urged a blockade of Egypt; James of Molay, Templar Grand Master, called for a large crusade; and the Armenian prince-turned-monk Hayton of Corycus proposed a two-stage expedition.

 Amid frequent wars among Catholic powers, the crusade declined into a mainly political instrument.
 In 1297 Pope Boniface VIII proclaimed crusades against his enemies, the Colonna cardinals and Frederick III of Sicily.
 His taxation of clergy provoked conflict with France, leading to the Pope's seizure by French troops in 1303.
 French influence grew, and the papal court moved to Avignon.
 In 1307 French officers arrested all Templars on charges of corruption and heresy; Pope Clement V could not prevent the dissolution of their Order in 1312.
 The Templar trials prompted new crusade plans, notably by the French William of Nogaret and Pierre Dubois.
 In 1314 Philip IV took the cross with his sons and son-in-law Edward II of England, but his death next year ended the plan.
 Philip VI of France, the first Valois king, revived Levantine crusade proposals, but the Hundred Years' War stopped preparations in 1336.
 The final crusade for the Holy Land, the Alexandrian Crusade, was led by Peter I of Cyprus: in October 1365 crusaders sacked the Egyptian port of Alexandria but withdrew after a week.

 Elsewhere crusading endured.
+In 1391, Duke Philip the Bold of Burgundy proposed a new Crusade.
+In 1396, a French and Burgundian army joined the Kingdom of Hungary in an invasion of the Ottoman Empire.
+The crusading army was crushed at Nicopolis.

-In Iberia campaigns ended in 1492 with the fall of the Muslim Emirate of Granada to Castile and Aragon.
+In Iberia, crusading ended in 1492 with the fall of the Muslim Emirate of Granada to Castile and Aragon.
 In the Baltic, the Teutonic Knights waged anti-pagan wars, drawing crusaders from France, Germany and England until the 1410s.
 After the Reformation the papacy occasionally granted indulgences against Protestants, but more often Catholic powers formed papally sponsored Holy Leagues against the Ottoman Empire into the 17th century.